tcosolutions/betterscan/README.md

 If you want to scan your Code and Infrastructure (including Secrets, SBOMs, and dependencies)

-Below setup if for Linux (Ubuntu), you can also run it on Windows via WSL/Docker setup (see [here](https://github.com/marcinguy/betterscan-ce#platforms--oses))
+Below setup if for Linux (Ubuntu), you can also run it on MacOS/Docker and Windows via WSL/Docker setup (see [here](https://github.com/marcinguy/betterscan-ce#platforms--oses))

 Install  Docker Engine ([Instructions for Ubuntu](https://docs.docker.com/engine/install/ubuntu/) or on Ubuntu via one command via snap `sudo snap install docker`), if you don't already have it, and run this in your Git code directory